-The above problems with tree-planting schemes were somewhat theoretical while these schemes were still in their infancy.
+The above problems with tree-planting schemes were somewhat theoretical in 2000 when these schemes were still in their infancy.
 Like cars themselves, offset schemes show most promise when the ideas are new and haven’t yet been taken up by enough people for the ‘scaling’ problems to emerge.
-But as the first schemes passed their tenth anniversary a few years ago, the evidence mounted, confirming what the PTUA and other critics had long suspected.
+But evidence began mounting as early as 2006, when the first schemes were just a decade old.
+And it confirmed what the PTUA and other critics had long suspected.

 SAVING the world can take up a lot of space.
 Greenfleet, one of the nation’s leading organisations helping individuals and companies offset carbon emissions, has for nearly three years been unable to find enough NSW land to plant the trees its subscribers have paid for….
 Some subscribers signed up as long ago as early 2004 but because of the land shortage and ferocity of the drought, tree planting has been severely curtailed….